 The use of compelling creative can absolutely have an impact on your marketing results.
 Virtually every marketing channel in your integrated marketing strategy – social, content, inbound, email – allows the opportunity to test and learn from different creative approaches.
 Don’t pass by the opportunity to test, test, then test again and learn what connects with your B2B tech audience.

 CMOs are predicting that 2018 will be the year that B2B tech companies will embark on driving digital information across the enterprise.
 They will systematically gather customer insight and optimize marketing tools and tactics to deliver measurable ROI.

 With so many moving pieces in the marketing world, it makes sense that marketers turn to various technology platforms to simplify, improve and automate parts of their strategy.
-The value- add is the overall effect on ROI, but before you get to the finish line, you get an abundance of data at your fingertips, as well as better technology to help improve your overall strategy and brand experience.
+The value- add is the overall effect on ROI, but before you get to the finish line, you get an abundance of data at your fingertips, as well as better technology to help improve your overall strategy, brand experience and customer advocates.
 This also makes integrated marketing a logical choice for your MarTech strategy, which, at its heart, is an approach that reaches across multiple channels, using data and analytics as its bridge.

 - Top 20 Influencers to Follow: MarTech Conference